Cargill/splinter/cli/man/splinter-cert-generate.1.md

 : The certificates and keys will be generated at the location specified by the environment variable.
 (See `--cert-dir`)

+**SPLINTER_HOME**

+: The default location of the generated certificates and keys is derived from the environment variable.
+This value is not used if SPLINTER_CERT_DIR is specified.

 SEE ALSO
 ========